Captain Gwyn Perrett (737-800 Simulator Owner)

 Captain Kirk Christie

-Kirk has been an active member of VATSIM since 2006, both as a pilot and ATC, Kirk has been able to pass on his VATSIM experience and assist with ATC training for our crew members.
-Kirk has worked in the Aviation industry for over 4 years at Perth airport, and has about 1 hour worth of flying time behind the stick of a 172, among Flying and ATC Kirk enjoys traveling in his spare time.
-Kirk was also a member of the flight crew for Worldflight Perth 2013 & 2014.
+Kirk has been an active member of VATSIM since 2006, both as a pilot and senior ATC, Kirk has been able to pass on his VATSIM experience and assist with ATC training for our crew members.
+Kirk worked in the Aviation industry for over 4 years at Perth airport, and has about 1 hour worth of flying time behind the stick of a 172, among Flying and ATC Kirk is also a member of the Swan Districts Volunteer Fire Brigade and enjoys traveling in his spare time.
+Kirk was also a member of the inaugural Perth Worldflight crew in 2013 and has been an active member ever since.

 Captain Josh Cliff